pyscal/pyscal/docs/source/example3basic.rst

     hcp = pc.System()
     hcp.read_inputfile('conf0.hcp', format='lammps-dump')

 The next major step is calculation of neighbors.
-There are two ways to calculate neighbors, by using a cutoff distance or by using the voronoi cells.
+There are `two ways to calculate neighbors <https://pyscal.readthedocs.io/en/latest/nearestneighbormethods.html>`_, by using a cutoff distance or by using the voronoi cells.
 We will try both approaches, but start with the cutoff method.

 :math:`q_4-q_6` cutoff neighbor method